sude58/odin-recipes/README.md

 Project to practice HTML by building a basic recipe website.

-It will use basic HTML knowledge like texts and links and file structure.
+It uses basic tags such as p, ul, and ol.